jbangdev/jbang-vscode/README.md

 - If you open a folder containing JBang scripts, each script will be assigned a specific classpath.
 - Modifying JBang directives in a file will update the classpath of the file.
 - JBang scripts can be run from the `Run JBang` codelens, that shows on top of the type declaration or main method, if there is one.
-- If a (.java) script is included in a Maven or Gradle project's hierarchy, right-clicking on the script and selecting `Synchronize JBang` will add the script's parent folder to the project's source path and the JBang dependencies will be added to the project's classpath.
+- If a (.java) script is included in a Maven or Gradle project's hierarchy, right-clicking on the script and selecting `JBang > Synchronize JBang` will add the script's parent folder to the project's source path and the JBang dependencies will be added to the project's classpath.
 - Create a new JBang script from an existing template with the `JBang: Create a new script` command.
 - Annotation processors are automatically detected and configured.
+- Export the script as a native binary, by right-clicking on the script and selecting the `JBang > Export as native binary` menu.
+This requires GraalVM to be installed with the native-image extension.
+See https://www.jbang.dev/documentation/guide/latest/usage.html#build-and-run-native-image-experimental

 ## Preferences
 - `jbang.home`: Specifies the folder path to the JBang directory (not the executable), eg. `~/.sdkman/candidates/jbang/current`.
 On Windows, backslashes must be escaped, eg `C:\\ProgramData\\chocolatey\\lib\\jbang`.
 Used by the `JBang: Create a new script` wizard and the `Run JBang` code lens.
 Useful in case `jbang` is not automatically picked up from the $PATH, for some reason.
 - `jbang.wizard.templates.showDescriptions` : When set to `true` (the default), shows JBang template descriptions in the `JBang: Create a new script` wizard, else hides them.

 ## Installation:
-Continuous Integration builds can be installed from [https://github.com/jbangdev/jbang-vscode/releases/tag/latest](https://github.com/jbangdev/jbang-vscode/releases/tag/latest).
-Download the most recent `jbang-vscode-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
+Continuous Integration builds can be installed from the Visual Studio Marketplace, as Pre-release builds.
+Alternatively, you can head to [https://github.com/jbangdev/jbang-vscode/releases/tag/latest](https://github.com/jbangdev/jbang-vscode/releases/tag/latest), download the most recent `jbang-vscode-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Development Setup